jaxxrabbit/jaxxrabbit/README.md

   - STH

 Current Objective:
-  Try not to fuck around.. and fail 😇
+  Try not to #%🎩!? around.. and fail 😇

 Achievement:
-  Spread the love I wish I had.
+  YOU KNOW WHAT WHO NEEDS LOVE IF YOU DON' GOT A HEART?
 ```

 ---